Published:

 See detailed answer

-Only if you are professionally active as a financial intermediary – that is, if you yourself provide payment services and receive third-party funds.
-If you use a split-payment model via a licensed PSP, that PSP takes on the role of the financial intermediary.
+Only if you act professionally as a financial intermediary – meaning you provide payment services yourself and accept third-party funds.
+If you use a split payment model via a licensed PSP, they will assume the role of the financial intermediary.

 See detailed answer